1stsetup/piMythclient/README.md

 * For video currently only H264 is supported.
 * Audio is working but it is decoded in software and converted to stereo in software.

 Still working on trying to get it decoded in hardware.
+Probably need extra licenses for this which are not yet available from the Raspberry pi organisation.